Nauru: Ecology

 Fauna is sparse on the island because of a lack of vegetation and the consequences of phosphate mining.
 Many indigenous birds have disappeared or become rare owing to the destruction of their habitat.
 There are about 60 recorded vascular plant species native to the island, none of which are endemic.
 Coconut farming, mining, and introduced species have seriously disturbed the native vegetation.

-There are no native land mammals, but there are native insects, land crabs, and birds, including the endemic Nauru reed warbler.
+Although it has no native land mammals, Nauru does have native insects, land crabs, and birds, including the endemic Nauru reed warbler.
 The Polynesian rat, cats, dogs, pigs, and chickens have been introduced to Nauru from ships.